mattiapiccinini95/mattiapiccinini95.github.io/_pages/about.md

 My research lies at the intersection of **robotics**, **machine learning**, and **control** engineering.
 I develop algorithms for real-time trajectory planning, control, and estimation of autonomous robots, with a focus on **ground vehicles** in uncertain, dynamic environments.
 I like to integrate prior knowledge of the robot dynamics into learning-based methods, such as neural networks, to enhance their **generalization to unseen scenarios** with minimal training data.

-Are you passionate about AI-robotics research?
-Then reach out to me to collaborate!
+Are you passionate about AI-robotics research? :robot:<br>Then **reach out to me** to collaborate! :rocket: